Setup · 8 min read

 Keep messages under 150 characters.
 Messages over 150 characters may split into two SMS segments, which can appear broken on some phones.
 Include: client name, date, time, and business name.
 Skip everything else.

 Always include a confirmation action.
-Give clients a low-friction response path and gives you a clear signal of who is still coming.
+Give clients a low-friction response path and give yourself a clear signal of who is still coming.
 SMS Reminder supports link-based confirmation.

 Match timing to your cancellation policy.
 If you charge for cancellations within 24 hours, send the first reminder at 48 hours so clients have time to cancel without penalty.
 This reduces disputes and protects revenue.

-Don't send reminders for events your clients didn't book.
+Do not send reminders for events your clients did not book.
 Internal team meetings and blocked time should be filtered from reminder sends.
-SMS Reminder's calendar filtering lets you specify which event types trigger reminders.
+SMS Reminder’s calendar filtering lets you specify which event types trigger reminders.

 Getting started